 - Whale watching

 Families are warmly welcomed and there's various accommodation to suit.
-The 10-seater cinema is designed to keep kids amused, and young ones will also enjoy the pool.
 Travel cots are complimentary; there's a small surcharge for extra beds (2-12 year-olds).

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)